The-Data-for-Children-Collaborative/Building-Heights_Phase1/README.md

     pip install -r requirements.txt

-For the data processing gdal and for inspecting the buildingheit model rioxarray are required, which can be installed via conda (more detailed process will follow).
+For the data processing gdal and for inspecting the building height model rioxarray are required, which can be installed via conda (more detailed process will follow).

 ### General outline
 ------------